-Using atomic absorption spectrometry determined iron and manganese content in the soil, fine (< 1mm) roots, annual shoots also needles.
-To describe the stockpile of elements in the fine roots of pine, we used the biological accumulation coefficient, calculated as a ratio of the metal content in roots to that in soil.
-To get to know metal relocation in pine, a biological migration coefficient was used, which was calculated as the ratio of element contents in plant organs to that in roots.
+The metal content (in the soil, fine (< 1mm) roots, annual shoots and needles) was determined by atomic absorption spectrometry using an atomic absorption spectrometer (Spektr-5).
+To describe the stock of elements in pine fine roots, we used the biological accumulation coefficient (BAC), which was calculated as a ratio of metal content in plant organs to that in soil.
+To define the movement of metals within the pine plants, we applied the biological migration coefficient (BMC), which was counted as a ratio of element content in plant organs to that in roots.

 The biological accumulation and biological migration coefficients of iron and manganese

 Based on the values of the biological accumulation and migration coefficients, what in each case slighter than one, for Scots pine the iron represent not an element that actively accumulates.
 Nevertheless, for manganese, this stock model is valid only for fine roots, whereas under the contaminated environment, the metal mobility steepen, and the migration pattern shifts towards increased manganese accumulation in the aboveground part of pine trees.